-You must also apply for LPC courses now through the Central Applications Board.
+You must also apply for LPC courses through the Central Applications Board from September onwards in your final year at university.
 As described above, the application system has changed so that there is no longer a closing date for applications; rather, applications are dealt with as they are submitted and institutions are notified weekly of new submissions.
 Applications for part-time courses must be made directly to the provider.

 The requirement that students enrol as members of the Solicitors Regulation Authority (SRA) before taking the LPC was scrapped in 2014.
 However, the SRA still runs character and suitability checks on students wishing to train as solicitors, and requires people to disclose any information related to this.
 If you do have such issues (eg, a police caution), you need to disclose this at the earliest opportunity – and at least six months before you would anticipate starting a training contract.
 Undergoing a character and suitability check before starting the LPC costs £100.